tomalbrecht/udacity_drlnd_p2/Report.md

 ### How I did it

 First I started with the same parameters like as the bipedal environment.
 After two episodes I had horrible results (around 0,5 points) so I changed the setup the following way.
 At first the learning rate seemed very slow and the scores where fluctuating, so I checked the NN model and extended a layer on the actor model.
 The improvment of score values seemed more stable after this, but still quite slow.
 Every update at episode end seems to reduce the score value.
-Increasing the timesteps reduced this problem.
+Increasing the timesteps reduced this problem, but did not stop it.

+Then I raised the update rate, in hope that the learning will speed up.
+This was the case, but the updates for each episode threw the scores back again.
+So I disabled the TAU (setting TAU = 1) to see if this will stop the throwbacks.

+It partially stopped the throwbacks, but after a few steps the scores broke down again.
+So it seems, that a mixture of frequent updates to the target network could help.
+Thus I implemented this function.

 ## Performance plot